awsdocs/aws-systems-manager-user-guide/doc_source/fleet-getting-started.md

 # Getting started with Fleet Manager<a name="fleet-getting-started"></a>

-Before you can use AWS Systems Manager Fleet Manager \(Fleet Manager\) to monitor and manage your instances, complete the steps in the following topics\.
+Before you can use Fleet Manager, a capability of AWS Systems Manager, to monitor and manage your instances, complete the steps in the following topics\.

 **Topics**
 + [Step 1: Create an IAM policy with Fleet Manager permissions](fleet-setup-iam.md)